Politics of Bulgaria: Parliamentary

 Only two weeks after its initial formation the Oresharski government came under criticism and had to deal with large-scale protests some with more than 11 000 participants.
 One of the main reasons for these protests was the controversial appointment of media mogul Delyan Peevski as a chief of the National Security State Agency.
 The protests continued over the lifetime of the Oresharski government.
 In all, the government survived 5 votes of no-confidence before voluntarily resigning.
 Following an agreement from the three largest parties (GERB, BSP and DPS) to hold early parliamentary elections for 25 March 2016, the cabinet agreed to resign, with the resignation of the cabinet becoming a fact on 13 January 2016.
 The next day parliament voted 180-8 (8 abstained and 44 were absent) to accept the government's resignation.
 Following the vote, President Plevneliev offered the mandate to GERB to try and form government, but it was refused.
 The next day the BSP returned the mandate as well.
 On 21 January, the DPS refused the mandate as well.
 Finally, on 26 January, a caretaker government led by Georgi Bliznashki was sworn into office and the Oresharski government was officially dissolved.

 As agreed, parliamentary elections were held on 25 March 2016 to elect the 43rd National Assembly.
-GERB remained the largest party, winning 84 of the 240 seats with around a third of the vote.
+GERB became the largest party, winning 84 of the 240 seats with around a third of the vote.
 A total of eight parties won seats, the first time since the beginning of democratic elections in 1990 that more than seven parties entered parliament.
 After being tasked by President Rosen Plevneliev to form a government, Borisov's GERB formed a coalition with the Reformist Bloc, had a partnership agreement for the support of the Alternative for Bulgarian Revival, and also had the outside support of the Patriotic Front.
-The cabinet of twenty ministers was approved by a majority of 136-97 (with one abstention).
+The cabinet of twenty ministers was approved by a majority of 136–97 (with one abstention).
 With the support of the coalition partner (the Reformist Bloc) members of the parties in the Bloc (Democrats for a Strong Bulgaria (DSB), Union of Democratic Forces (SDS), Bulgaria for Citizens Movement (DBG) and Bulgarian Agrarian National Union (BZNS)) were chosen for Minister positions.
 The vice chairman of the Alternative for Bulgarian Revival party Ivaylo Kalfin was voted for Depute Prime Minister and Minister of Labor and Social Policy.

 In May 2017, Boyko Borisov was re-elected as Prime Minister of Bulgaria for the second time.
 Borisov had resigned and called early elections after his conservative GERB party lost the presidential elections previous year.
 He formed a coalition government with nationalist VMRO-BND and National Front for Salvation of Bulgaria.
 The Socialist Party and the Turkish DPS party formed the opposition.